Thank you , Unslightlyviewings, NightsPoison (awesome name btw), U-Madder, and ForeverTwatDarius for reviewing! Your words are infinitely inspiring!

-"I-It's a nice, large room," Mrs. Summers weakly complimented after an awkward pause.
+"…It's a nice…large room," Mrs. Summers weakly complimented after an awkward pause.

 Anna's head perked up.
 "There's a bedroom!" she said excitedly.

-Elsa sat on a low peg on the ladder, placing an elbow on her knee and leaning her face on her hand.
-"It's one flight up," she stated.
+Elsa sat on a low peg on the ladder, placing an elbow on her knee and resting her face on her hand.
+"It's one flight up."

 Anna rolled her eyes, dragging her mother across the room.
-"It's four little steps," she clarified, beginning to ascend the steps.
+"It's four little steps," she clarified.
 "See one-two-three-f—careful, ma, you'll fall!"
 Anna cried, catching her mother when she slipped on the third step.

-Elsa snorted, turning her head to watch the two advance towards the bedroom.
+Elsa snorted, turning to watch the two.
 "Maybe then you can finally use that birthday present I gave you."

 Mrs. Summers glanced over her shoulder.
 "I am not going to dignify you with a response, heathen."